VX4/bs17/docs/README.md

 # Welcome stranger!
 This is the repository for Berlin Sides 2017 "Smartcard Island".<br>
-A  project from adesso AG and ZeitControl cardsystems GmbH.</br>
+A  project from adesso AG and ZeitControl cardsystems GmbH.<br>
-For further informations about these companies click on one of the specific images below.</br>
+For further informations about these companies click on one of the specific images below.<br>
 <div><a href="https://adesso.de"><img src="adesso_smartcard.png" float="left"  width="48%" ></a>
 <a href="https://adesso.de"><img src="adesso_smartcard.png" float="right" width="48%" ></a>
 </div>